 Raritan Headwaters Kestrel Partnership – Raritan Headwaters (RHA) initiated the Kestrel Partnership in 2018 to help in the recovery of this threatened species while also imparting best management practices (BMPs) to benefit all wildlife (over 60 species of grassland/meadow birds) while protecting water resources in the Upper Raritan Watershed.
 In collaboration with NJDEP’s Endangered and Nongame Species Program, RHA is installing and monitoring kestrel nest boxes with partners including land trusts, public land managers, private landowners and farmers.
 The goals are to increase the kestrel population over time by giving them a head start in finding a place to build their nests and raise young.

 How to Get Involved

 - Install your own Kestrel Nest Box: You do not need to formally join the RH Kestrel Partnership to help in the recovery of this species.
 Install your own nest box and prep it for nesting season in late March/early April.
 We can offer advice on placing the box on your property so it is most attractive to kestrels as well as care and maintenance.
-You can buy one or build your own.
+We have boxes available for you for a suggested donation of $50 (email firstname.lastname@example.org) or you can build your own.